 Politics and International Relations

-Research in the Politics and Management Studies subject area considers the complexity and connected-ness of the political and international processes, practice and theories that shape our lives at local, national and global levels.
+Research in the Politics and International Relations subject area considers the complexity and connectedness of the political and international processes, practice and theories that shape our lives at local, national and global levels.

 Our research benefits from the coming together of colleagues from a variety of diverse backgrounds in the related disciplines of Politics and of International Relations; this offers considerable opportunities for us to engage in innovative and cross-disciplinary collaborative research projects.
 Our research is supported by the active engagement of students on our three MAs including on-line provision in collaboration with the publisher Wiley, as well as our very large group of PhD students.

 Research interests in the subject area are coordinated under two research groups, although there is significant research collaboration across these teams;

 The Citizenship, Democracy and Transformation research group.
 Contemporary democracies are at an important crossroads.
 Recent trends suggest that there is an ongoing disconnect between citizens and democratic institutions and processes.
 Citizens seem to be increasingly frustrated by political elites.

 Meanwhile, traditional and mainstream parties are facing important challenges in terms of how best to bridge the deepening divide from citizens and to cope with challenges from new, insurgent and anti-system parties and movements.
 At the same time, there exist fundamental social and ecological issues of a truly global nature, such as climate change and the relationship between the human and ‘more than human’ world.
 These require citizens, governments, parties, and non-governmental organisations to pose deeper political and ethical questions with the potential to generate transformational responses as we seek to move toward a sustainable democratic future.

 The research conducted within the Citizenship, Democracy and Transformation group is conducted under two main research platforms, Citizens, Parties and Political Participation and Ethics, Ecology, Identity.